reconized/LittleLemon/README.md

 - Allow client applications to interact with restaurant data
 - Role-based access control for managers, delivery crew, and customers
 - Full CRUD functionality for menu items, cart, and order management
-- Support for user registration, authentication, throttling, and permissions
+- Support for user registration (Djoser), authentication, throttling, and permissions

 ---